youyanggu/covid19_projections/about.md

 ### Italy: under-projection

 As of April 11, 2020, IHME is projecting 19,691 - 21,377 deaths for Italy.
 However, Italy is already at over 19,000 deaths and they have been reporting 500+ deaths for the past 3 weeks.
 The IHME confidence interval is unrealistic.
 Our projections from April 11 are much higher: 24,646 - 48,764.
+See our Tweet [here](https://twitter.com/youyanggu/status/1249243436881829888) for a graphical explanation.

 ### New York: under-projection